Lateralus138/NPS-CRC-Check/README.md

 ## Usage

 Fairly straight-forward usage:<br />

 ...1.
-Run the gui and browse for your file.<br />
+Run the gui and browse for your file.
-...2.
-Once your file is selected you can then:<br />
+...1.
+Once your file is selected you can then:
-......a.
+......1.
 Get the files CRC<br />
-......b.
-Check the files CRC against a pre-existing provided CRC. <br />
+......1.
+Check the files CRC against a pre-existing provided CRC.

 ## Motivation
 I needed a tool to check a files CRC when writing programs.